steveash/steveash.github.io/about/index.md

 Analytic Science Group, Lead; Software Architect

-* Work with C-level executives and product owners to identify opportunities where intelligent analytic solutions can provide value to our products
+* Collaborate with C-level executives and product owners to identify opportunities where intelligent analytic solutions can provide value to our products
 * Develop strategies to scope, prioritize, and deliver intelligent solutions in line with strategy
 * Lead a team of 5 data scientists and research engineers to execute projects
-* Perform data science tasks such as exploration, visualization, modeling, and experimentation
+* Perform data science tasks, such as exploration, visualization, modeling, and experimentation
 * Engineer production-ready components to deploy analytic solutions into our commercial products
-* Participate in sales support activities to communicate the value and credibility to prospective customers
+* Participate in sales support activities that communicate value and credibility to prospective customers
 * Accountable for design and architecture responsibilities for multiple software projects across the company
 * Performance engineering for database and Java application performance optimization
 * New project team bootstrapping to establish initial design, architecture, and toolchain